opensearch-project/documentation-website/_security-analytics/api-tools/index.md

 # API tools

-Security anlaytics includes a number of APIs to help administrators maintain and update an implementation.
-The APIs often mimic the same controls available for setting up security analytics in OpenSearch Dashboards, and they provide another option for administering the various elements of security analytics.
+Security Analytics includes a number of APIs to help administrators maintain and update an implementation.
+The APIs often mimic the same controls available for setting up Security Analytics in OpenSearch Dashboards, and they provide another option for administering the plugin.

-The APIs for security analytics are separated into the following categories:
+The APIs for Security Analytics are separated into the following categories:

 * [Detector APIs]({{site.url}}{{site.baseurl}}/security-analytics/api-tools/detector-api/)
 * [Rules APIs]({{site.url}}{{site.baseurl}}/security-analytics/api-tools/rule-api/)